Skip links and keyboard navigation

 Generally, resentencing will be required if:

-- Circumstances have changed and the record falls into a new record class.
+• Circumstances have changed and the public record falls into a new disposal authorisation.

 Queensland State Archives collects and manages Queensland public records of enduring value with ongoing usefulness or significance to the state.
-These records are then made available for present and future generations.
+These public records are then made available in the collection for present and future generations.

-Find out more information about transferring records to Queensland State Archives.
+Find out more information about transferring public records to Queensland State Archives.

-Your CEO approval will need to document details about the records being destroyed:
+Your Chief Executive approval will need to document details about the public records being destroyed, including:

-A standing endorsement for CEO approval for the disposal of a specific set, or group of records, during a specific time period such as a financial year, allows you to destroy those records without seeking CEO endorsement each time.
+A standing endorsement for approval from your Chief Executive, or their authorised delegate, for the disposal of a specific type of public records sentenced and prepared for disposal during a specific time period (such as a financial year) allows you to destroy those public records without seeking endorsement on each occasion.

 Destruction methods